 Brainspotting is a brain-based therapy that uses eye position and music/sounds to access the brain's innate self-scanning and self-healing capacities.
-Sources of emotional pain, traumatic experiences and a variety of challenging symptoms are released.
+Sources of emotional pain, traumatic experiences and a variety of challenging symptoms are released with this modality.

 As far as psychotherapies go, Brainspotting is relatively new with its accidental discovery and then further development by Dr. David Grand in 2003.
 The idea is that we hold our pain in certain parts of our brain which can then be accessed with our eyes.
 The motto of Brainspotting is, "Where you look affects how you feel."